RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Experiments

 \subsection{Qualitative Safety Analysis}

-We visualize a three representative method's contrast, risk-aware expressive generator RADAC, risk-neutral expressive generator DiffusionQL, and anchor-perturb risk-averse method ORAAC.
+We further visualize a contrast among three representative methods: risk-aware expressive generator RADAC, risk-neutral expressive generator DiffusionQL, and the anchor-perturb risk-averse method ORAAC.
 Fig.~\ref{fig:safety_heatmaps} plots the monitored distribution of policies against safe regions.
-RADAC concentrate probability mass inside or near safe boundary while \emph{actively reallocates probability onto high‑return modes that lie within the safety regions}.
-DiffusionQL is tightly concentrated around zero because rare, high penalties depress bootstrapped values near the safe boundary.
-On the other hand, ORAAC regularizes toward a behavior anchor and thus settles at a low density between‑mode when the anchor lies in risky-region.
-These features can be further observed in Table~\ref{fig:pareto_frontiers} in App.~\ref{app:pareto_frontiers}
+RADAC concentrates probability mass inside or near the risk-free boundary while \emph{actively reallocating probability to high‑return modes that lie within these regions}.
+DiffusionQL is tightly concentrated around zero because rare, high penalties depress bootstrapped values near the risk-free boundary.
+On the other hand, ORAAC regularizes toward a behavior anchor and thus can place nontrivial mass in low-density inter-mode regions due to its anchored-perturbation geometry.
+These features can be further observed in App.~\ref{app:pareto_frontiers} which plots Pareto frontiers of mean return versus per-episode safety-violation counts.
+Additionally, we show empirical return distributions and risk–return frontiers in App.~\ref{app:return-dists} and App.~\ref{app:risk_return_frontier}.